sanjitprd777/LuckyDraw/README.md

 # 5. Compute the winner for the event and announce the winner.

 * We have made a CronJob which will run everyday at 8:00 AM.
-The task of the job is to run the "RewardWorker" to compute the winner for all the active events that are finished on current date.
+* The task of the sidekiq-scheduler job is to run the "RewardWorker" which then computes the winner for all the events that are finished on current date.

+* Sidekiq Job Scheduler

 ![alt text](https://github.com/Sanjit-Prasad/LuckyDraw/blob/main/images/5.1.png?raw=true)

+* RewardWorker

 ![alt text](https://github.com/Sanjit-Prasad/LuckyDraw/blob/main/images/5.2.png?raw=true)

 # Non-Functional Requirements

 * Please share the github repository when you start working on the project.
-    * Done
+    * Completed

 * Code should be modular and readable.
-    * Done (improvements possible)
+    * Completed (improvements possible)

 * Make your ReadMe as descriptive as possible.
-    * Done
+    * Completed

 * Code should be properly documented.
-    * Done
+    * Completed

 * You can use Language and Database of your choice
     * Language: Ruby, React
     * Database: postgresql

 * Building UI on top of this is completely optional.
 Brownie points if you build the entire app.
-    * Done (improvements possible)
+    * Completed (improvements possible)

 # Extra Work

-* Also made a complete user authentication system and handling cookies using session store.
+* Made a complete user authentication system and handling cookies using session store.

-* Also made front-end for "New Event" and "Reward" addition
+* Developed the front-end for "New Event" and "Reward" addition to database at ease.